strigo/strigo-rest-docs/content/webhooks-incoming-messages.md

 ---------               | -------  | -------
 `name`                  | String   | A name for the interface, which will be displayed for the attendees.
 `type`                  | String   | The type of interace to be used to connect to the resource.
 `region`                | String   | The location from which Strigo will attempt to connect to the referenced resource.
+This affects latency for the different interfaces.
 See [available regions](#available-regions) for a list of available regions.
 `resource_id`           | String   | The resource's unique identifier, as defined in the `resource` object.
+`config`                | Object   | Any mandatory or optional configuration for the interface.

+### TODO: Elaborate on the following fields
+`authentication`        | Object   | The authentication configuration for accessing the resource.
+`network_interfaces`    | List     | A list of network interfaces available for the resource.
+These will be referenced by Strigo interfaces.

 ### Response Structure: